Best code review tools 2024

 Code review allows software developers to identify bugs, vulnerabilities and bad coding practices that can’t be picked up by compiler and build tools.
 When left unchecked, such bad source code often manifest itself in production.

 By practicing code review, you receive timely feedback from your team members on issues that escape your attention.
-This is helpful because we, software developers, might be blindsided in certain coding stages despite our best effort.
-Read more about code reviews in this code review 101 article.
+This is helpful because we, software developers, might be blindsided in certain coding stages despite our best efforts.
+Read more about code reviews in this code review 101 article, or check out the 10 best code review techniques to review code more effectively and efficiently.

 Why should you use a code review tool?

-In a nutshell, code reviews are conversations that help you identify code issues and improve software quality.
+In a nutshell, code review feedback helps you identify code issues and improve software quality.
 Yet, without proper code review tooling, bottlenecks such as manual note-taking and email exchanges limit the process.
 As a result, software developers found themselves overwhelmed by non-coordinated feedback and costly delays.

 Luckily, today, developers have access to modern review tools that allow them to spend less time seeking reviews and leaving constructive feedback.
 Instead of exchanging dozens of emails, code review tools ensure the entire code review process is transparent, well-coordinated and observable.
 That way, you can spare more time working on new features instead of manually sending and tracking unresolved review requests.

-Code review tools are a great way to ensure code reviews are done systematically.
+The code review tools presented in this post are a great way to ensure code reviews are done systematically.
 They allow for reviews to take place asynchronously.
 Feedback and changes are documented and can be traced, tracked and saved so that you can always come back to see why certain changes have been implemented or what your thought process or decision was at that time.

 How to choose a code review tool?